optikfluffel/smile/README.markdown

 * Front-end Framework: Zurb Foundation
 * Authentication: Devise

-*My way* to develop is to start ```unicorn``` (<- yes you can simply type it in your terminal) as the webserver and run ```AUTOFEATURE=true autotest``` (<- same thing again) in a seperate window to see if I brake something instantly.
+*My way* to develop is to start ```unicorn``` (<- yes you can simply type it in your terminal) as the webserver and run ```AUTOFEATURE=true autotest``` (<- same thing again) in a seperate window to see if I break something instantly.
 Now you can open up [localhost:8080](http://localhost:8080) to watch the site, have an editor window next to it to change stuff and a little terminal window somewhere around to see if you brake existing stuff.

 ## License